 Both rooms are stocked to enhance your musicality and lend aesthetic calm to your lessons.
 You’ll find original Edwardian wooden floorboards, a cozy Scandinavian wood burner, stained glass art-deco doors, large shopfront windows that overlook the village high street and globally sourced vintage décor–all designed to help you chill out and ignite your creativity during our time together.

 Live far away?
 Not a problem.
-I also offer online flute lessons through the medium of Skype to wherever you are located.
+I also offer online flute lessons wherever you are located.

 … …produce a unique, gorgeous tone, have clean finger technique, and a solid musical foundation to articulation, posture, breath control and vibrato